jamisonwilliams99/encrypted-password-safe/README.md

 ### Decrypting
 The decryption process is nearly identical.
 The same key is used on the encrypted password, except the shift direction scheme is reversed.
 In the decrpytion algorithm, a 0 for the LSB of the direction character in the key segment corresponds to a right shift, and a 1 corresponds to a left shift.

+**Note**: This encryption algorithm is likely not very secure and was created as a fun project to experiment with cryptography.
+I would not recommend using it for encrypting any really sensitive data (like a password).
+A more secure algorithm, like AES, could easily be dropped in place of the current algorithm to make this applicaton useable for storing sensitive data.
+This functionality may be added in future versions.